vuejs/vuefire/packages/documentation/docs/api/vuefire.md

   to `true`, which resets the property in the vue instance to `null` for properties bound as objects and to an empty array `[]` for properties bound as arrays.
 It can also be set to a function returning a value to customize the value set.
-Setting it to `false` will keep the data as-is when unbounding.
+Setting it to `false` will keep the data as-is when unbinding.
 - `serialize`: Same as [plugin options](#options-serialize-2)

 ## \$rtdbUnbind